2022 NASCAR Cup Series: Round 9: Food City Dirt Race

 Cole Custer won the pole position through the qualifying heat races.
 Chase Briscoe led early in the race until he spun from a flat tire.
 Kyle Larson won the first stage of the race.
 Briscoe came back to take the lead and won the second stage of the race.
 After the second stage was completed, the race was delayed due to rain.
 Once the race resumed, Tyler Reddick took the lead by passing both Kyle Busch and Joey Logano.
 The race was delayed a second time due to rain.
 Reddick continued to lead late in the race.
 In the closing laps, Briscoe started catching Reddick.
 On the final lap in the final turn, Briscoe made contact with Reddick, causing both cars to spin, Kyle Busch passed Reddick to win the race, his first win of the season and 60th of his career.
 He became the 9th driver to score his 60th Cup victory.
 This also marked the 18th consecutive season that Kyle Busch won a race, tying the record set by Richard Petty.

 Round 10: GEICO 500

 Christopher Bell started the race from the pole position.
 The race had 41 lead changes among 16 drivers.
 Bubba Wallace won the first stage of the race.
 During a restart in the second stage, a multicar wreck occurred that involved Joey Logano, Daniel Suárez, Ty Dillon, and Harrison Burton.
 William Byron, who led the most laps in the race, won the second stage of the race.
 Erik Jones was leading late in the race.
 On the final lap, Kyle Larson attempted to pass Jones for the lead while Jones blocked Larson.
 Ross Chastain was able to pass both cars and win the race, his second win of the season.
+This was Greg Biffle’s final NASCAR race before his death in a plane crash on December 18th, 2025.